Pulmonary Rehabilitation at Pen Bay Medical Center

 - Access to local/community resources

-- An avenue to decrease social isolation
+- Connection with peers can decrease social isolation